WMamba: Wavelet-based Mamba for Face Forgery Detection: Related Works Motivation

 \subsection{Mamba}

-Most deep learning-based computer vision methods rely on CNNs or Transformers for feature extraction.
+Deep learning-driven computer vision primarily relies on CNNs and Transformers for feature extraction.
 While CNNs are efficient, their limited receptive fields hinder their ability to capture global context.
 In contrast, Transformers excel at modeling long-range relationships but suffer from quadratic computational complexity.
-To mitigate this, Transformer-based methods typically segment input images into large patches, which may cause a loss of fine-grained spatial details.
-Recently, the Mamba architecture \cite{gu2023mamba}, based on the SSM, has emerged as a promising alternative by achieving global perception with linear complexity.
-However, Mamba was initially designed for 1D tasks with inherent directional structures.
-Directly extending it to 2D vision tasks, where such directional patterns are often absent, can lead to incomplete global perception.
-To tackle this challenge, Vision Mamba \cite{zhu2024vision} introduces a bidirectional flattening approach that flattens spatial feature maps along both positive and negative directions, resulting in a more comprehensive global perception.
-Building on this, VMamba \cite{liu2024vmamba} proposes a four-directional flattening technique, enabling the discovery of richer spatial relationships.
+To address this issue, \textbf{Transformer-based methods generally divide input images into large patches, which results in the loss of fine-grained spatial details.} Recently, the Mamba architecture \cite{gu2023mamba}, based on the SSM, has emerged as a promising alternative by achieving global perception with linear computational complexity.
+However, Mamba was originally designed for 1D tasks with inherent directional structures.
+Extending it directly to 2D vision tasks, where such directional patterns are often absent, can lead to incomplete global perception.
+To tackle this limitation, Vision Mamba \cite{10.5555/3692070.3694654} introduces a bidirectional flattening approach that flattens spatial feature maps along both positive and negative directions, resulting in a more comprehensive global perception.
+Building on this foundation, VMamba \cite{liu2024vmamba} proposes a four-directional flattening technique, enabling the discovery of richer spatial relationships.
 These methods are visually illustrated in Row 2 of Figure~\ref{comprr}.